 The purpose of Fashion Artistic & Musical Expression is to create a community in which student artists can come together and showcase their work.
 FAME incorporates various forms of art with a focus on fashion design.
 This includes but is not limited to photography, fashion design, music, modeling, studio art, and dance.

-The Student Docent Program at the University of Virginia Art Museum's main function is as a service organization providing guided tours of the University of Virginia Art Museum to the University and the Charlottesville communities.
-The Student Docent Program is also concerned with increasing the University community's awareness of art, a goal accomplished through receptions open to the entire student body with the goal of introducing students to the University of Virginia Art Museum and encouraging students to visit the Museum.
+The Student Docent Program at The Fralin Museum of Art's main function is as a service organization providing guided tours of The Fralin Museum of Art to the University and the Charlottesville communities.
+The Student Docent Program is also concerned with increasing the University community's awareness of art, a goal accomplished through receptions open to the entire student body with the goal of introducing students to the The Fralin Museum of Art at the Univerisity of Virginia and encouraging students to visit the Museum.
 The Student Docent Program aims to meet the needs of the Charlottesville community through the Writer's Eye and Early Visions programs sponsored by the Museum and directed toward the enhancement of arts education of preschool, elementary, and high school students.

 The Virginia Photography Club seeks to provide a forum for the exchange of photography-related discussion and practice.
 We own 5 DSLR cameras, both Canon and Nikon, and lenses.
 We also provide a darkroom for members to use for black-and-white film and paper development.
 Meetings feature talks by professionals in the field.
 We are made up of people with every level of photographic experience.
 All are welcome!